Chinese nationalism: Historical development

 The first state of China was confirmed as the Shang dynasty (c.
-1570 BC-c.
+1570 – c.
 1045 BC).
 The Chinese concept of the world was largely a division between the civilized world and the barbarian world and there was little concept of the belief that Chinese interests were served by a powerful Chinese state.
 Commenter Lucian Pye has argued that the modern "nation state" is fundamentally different from a traditional empire, and argues that dynamics of the current People's Republic of China (PRC) – a concentration of power at a central point of authority – share an essential similarity with the Ming and Qing Empires.

 As it emerged in the early 20th century, Chinese nationalism was modeled after Japanese nationalism, especially as it was viewed and interpreted by Sun Yat-sen. In 1894, Sun founded the Revive China Society, which was the first Chinese nationalist revolutionary society.

 Chinese nationalism was rooted in the long historic tradition in which China was considered the center of the world, in which all other states were offshoots of China and owed some sort of deference to it.
 That sense of superiority underwent a series of terrible shocks in the 19th century, including large-scale internal revolts, and more grievously the systematic gaining and removal of special rights and privileges by foreign nations which proved their military superiority during the First and Second Opium Wars, based on modern technology that was lacking in China.
 It was a matter of humiliation one after another, the loss of faith in the Qing dynasty.
 By the 1890s, disaffected Chinese intellectuals began to develop "a new nationalist commitment to China as a nation-state in a world dominated by predatory imperialist nation states."
 Overall, their concern was not in preserving a traditional Chinese order but instead the construction of a strong state and society that could stand in a hostile international arena.

 Unlike many nationalist projects in other countries, the trend among Chinese intellectuals was to regard tradition as unsuitable for China's survival and instead to view tradition as a source of China's problems.
 For the Qing dynasty, ethnicity was a troublesome issue.
 Some of the ethnic groups within the empire were identified according to language and culture, including the Manchus who originated in a non-Han Chinese population and ruled the dynasty.
 Most citizens had multiple identities, of which the locality was more important than the nation as a whole.
 Anyone who wanted to rise in government non-military service had to be immersed in Confucian classics, and pass the imperial examination.
 If accepted, they would be rotated around the country, so the bureaucrats did not identify with the locality.
 The depth of two-way understanding and trust developed by European political leaders and their followers did not exist.